Click here to return to the E-Government Services start page

 Does Lake Lure have a school?

 Yes, Lake Lure Classical Academy is a Challenge Foundation Academy (LLCA-CFA) that opened in 2010.
 It is a tuition-free public charter school open to all North Carolina students.
-It serves grade K-8 and will introduce 9th grade and its high school component in the fall.
-The curriculum utilizes the Core Knowledge Sequence, a detailed outline of specific content to be taught in language arts, history, geography, mathematics, science and fine arts.
-The high school program will offer a rigorous college-preparatory classical curriculum that prepares students for a lifetime of critical thinking, self-motivated learning and active citizenship.
-More info about Lake Lure Classical Academy
+It serves grade K-12 The curriculum utilizes the Core Knowledge Sequence, a detailed outline of specific content to be taught in language arts, history, geography, mathematics, science and fine arts.
+The high school program offers a rigorous college-preparatory classical curriculum that prepares students for a lifetime of critical thinking, self-motivated learning, and active citizenship.
+School website

 What are the nearest airports around Lake Lure?